A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

 which completes the proof. \end{proof}

-We claimed that the orthogonal projection has minimal length, i.e., the distance between $\by$ and $\hat{\by}$ is minimal.
-We prove this property rigorously. \begin{svgraybox} \begin{lemma}[Minimal Distance in Orthogonal Projection] Let $\mathcalV$ be a subspace of $\real^n$ and $\bH\in\real^{n\times n}$ be an orthogonal projection onto $\mathcalV$.
-Then
+We claimed earlier that orthogonal projection minimizes the distance between a vector $\by $ and its projection $\widehat{\by}$.
+We now rigorously prove this important property. \begin{theoremHigh}[Minimum distance in orthogonal projection] Let $\mathcalV$ be a subspace of $\real^n$ and $\bH\in\real^{n\times n}$ be an orthogonal projection matrix onto $\mathcalV$.
+Then, given any vector $\by\in\real^n$, it follows that